-There’s one way to tell whether they’re real: and that’s to look at the wages of farmworkers.
-Last year, and even more dramatically this year, wages and working conditions of workers have actually improved.
+There’s one way to tell whether shortages are real: and that’s to look at the wages of farmworkers.
+Last year, and even more dramatically this year, the wages and working conditions of workers have actually improved.
 Based on my conversations with workers, contractors, and farmers, labor is very tight.
 To be clear: crops are not rotting in the fields and consumers won’t see huge price increases.
 But for the first time, working in the fields means getting a better wage.
 As Fresno-area labor contractor Jesus Mateo put it: “For the first time, I can demand a living wage for my workers.”
-And, he said, “Before, people were begging for work and some employers skimped workers on wages.
+He also said, “Before, people were begging for work and some employers skimped workers on wages.
 Now the roles have reversed, with growers asking workers to come.
 And if the grower doesn’t want to pay, people will walk off his field.”
 Read my story here: AP-Labor Shortages

 Walk.
 When the sun’s strength dims and shadows start to fall on homes and sidewalks.
 Walk down, straight down your street, your broken sidewalk, turn without thinking, Van Ness, Elizabeth, Fulton, Dudley.
 Walk.
 Past overgrown alleyways, past nopale bushes with tiny red fruit that cut your hands when you tried to steal them (someone once said, ‘be brave when picking cactus’), past children riding beat up bikes, skinny stray cats of every color, boys playing basketball inside a locked schoolhouse yard.
 A crumpled dollar bill to the street vendor, corn on the cob con mayonesa, queso y chile.
 Walk.
 Watch old men watering yellowed lawns as if nothing else awaited them, cholos in wifebeaters smoking on front stoops, women pushing strollers bulging with grocery bags and no children… Pit bulls bored, straining behind chain link fences, a bum with long unwashed hair swaying, absent.
 And always, a man or woman hidden in the bushes of a side porch, completely alone, suddenly emerging to greet you.
 Someone down the street singing.
 Walk, under trees flowering pink and white, sculptures of frayed palm leaves.
 The air stifling still, pressed against your skin like a warm bath.
 Walk until night envelops you, hints of wind brushing past the eyes of lit windows, crickets keen on their song.
 Listen to the train cutting diagonal across the neighborhood, its shrill call, its swish and lulling – walk, until you can walk no more, paused by the endless train tracks.

-China Alley traces its roots to 1877, when the Central Pacific railroad was extended westward to Central California.
-Numerous Chinese came to the area, initially to help build the railroads and later to farm the vast fields surrounding Hanford.
+China Alley traces its roots to 1877 when the Central Pacific railroad was extended westward to central California.
+Numerous Chinese came to the area at that time, initially to help build the railroads and later to farm the vast fields surrounding Hanford.
 Since then, China Alley has endured, essentially unchanged – but in bad need of renewal.
 This is the story of one family who has taken care of China Alley for generations.

 The residents of Campo Nebraska on the outskirts of Fresno in California’s Central Valley live in shabby houses, in near complete isolation.
 The migrant camp, hemmed in front all sides by vineyards and fields, is owned by a Mexican mayordomo and houses immigrants from the village San Miguel Cuevas, Oaxaca.
 They are indigenous people, most of them Mixtecos who speak a pre-Hispanic language and little Spanish and cross into the U.S. from one of the poorest regions in Mexico.
 According to tradition, every pueblo holds an annual party for the village saint.
 Since crossing the border back and forth is difficult these days, this year the mayordomo organized the party for the camp’s residents in California.
 The highlight of these parties, other than the hand-made tortillas and the beef, is the dance presentation.
 This year, I photographed my favorite dance: la danza de los diablos.